francobel/CalcIIICalculator/README.md

 	4. Dot Product
 	5. Cross Product

-These tools will generally have 1 or 2 empty fields for you fill in with vectors.
+These tools will generally have 1 or 2 empty fields for you fill in with vectors or in one case a scalar multiple.
-The input should be in **ORDER SET NOTATION**:
+The input should be in **ORDER SET NOTATION** if you're inputting a vector:

 	ex: (1,2,3)